shakeel-faiz/FF/11Nov-24/01-enc.md

 ## ENC File Format - More Information

-The ".enc" file extension itself does not denote specific or standardized file format.
-Instead, it is a generic extension that could be used by various applications or systems to indicate that file has undergone some form of encoding or encryption.
+The ".enc" file extension itself does not denote specific or standardized file format, instead it is a generic extension that could be used by various applications or systems to indicate that file has undergone some form of encoding or encryption.

 Here are few possibilities for what ".enc" file might represent: